tisonkun/morax/README.md

-# Nymph
+# Morax

-Nymph is a messaging and data streaming system in the cloud era.
+Morax is an experimental system for messaging and data streaming.